opal/opal/docs/headless_chrome.md

       42

 NOTE: `CHROME_HOST` requires a chrome server to be started.
 You can't start remotely a server on a different host.

+## Additional options

+If you need to pass additional CLI options to the Chrome executable you can do so by setting the `CHROME_OPTS` environment variable:

+      $ CHROME_OPS="--window-size=412,732" opal -Rchrome -e "puts 42"
+      42

+_For a list of additional options see https://developers.google.com/web/updates/2017/04/headless-chrome_